zachpmanson/notes/notes/Notes/Software/Programs/GNU/GNU.md

 GNU is a collection of open source [[software]] packages designed initially to form an entire operating system, but is much more commonly used as a subset of utilities on non-GNU operating systems, primarily [[Linux]].
-It is an acronym for GNU's Not [[Notes/Software/Unix/Unix]].
+It is an acronym for GNU's Not [[Unix]].